DragonfireLinux/DragonfireLinux/README.md

 I have supplied a pre-compiled linux binary of Mintest 5.50-Dev _(hax0red)_ so if you cba to compile just replace your binary with [this one](https://github.com/DragonfireLinux/DragonfireLinux/raw/main/minetest).

 ### Notes

+XRay works the same as in original Dragonfire however there is no longer a superfluous loop, but also now on mode change the update is instant as I force the client to re-render what is in your line of sight.

 Modes are changed by pressing the key assigned to Mute, by default that key is `M`, yes that's right I have hijacked the mute hotkey for this implementation.